neuvector/docs/user/pages/01.basics/01.overview/docs.md

 You can deploy just the allinone container for registry scanning, using the Jenkins plug-in, or simple one node testing of NeuVector.

 ##### Controller Only
-It is possible to deploy a single Controller container to manage vulnerability scanning outside a cluster, for example for use with the Jenkins plug-in.
+It is possible to deploy a single Controller container and/or scanner to manage vulnerability scanning outside a cluster, for example for use with the Jenkins plug-in.
 Registry scanning can also be performed by the Controller using the REST API exclusively, but typically a Manager container is also desired in order to provide console based configuration and results viewing for registry scanning.